HomeBlogDoD Civilian vs. Military Hearing Conservation: Key Differences Explained

 H1/H2/H3

-Military readiness profiles — civilians receive no equivalent classification
+Military readiness profiles — DoD civilian employees receive no equivalent classification

 Governing Frameworks: Military vs. Civilian